LogtalkDotOrg/logtalk3/manuals/sources/devtools/dead_code_scanner.rst

 ``meta_non_terminal/1`` and ``meta_predicate/1`` directives.

-Given the possibility of false positives, care must be taken before deleting reported dead code to ensure that it’s, in fact, code that is not used.
+Given the possibility of false positives, care must be taken before deleting reported dead code to ensure that it's, in fact, code that is not used.
 A common cause of false positives is the use of conditional compilation directives to provide implementations for predicates missing in some systems.